-- changing a category into a sub-Category of the other.
-For additional information about sub-Categories, see Categories. - a.
-From the Type list, select Category. - b.
-From the Category list, select the category the interaction must belong to.
+- 1. From the Type list, select Category. - From the Category list, select the category the interaction must belong to.
 If you want the condition to include all interactions except those that belong to the specific category, select NOT.

 Speaker Type